github/training-kit/workbooks/github-intermediate.md

 ---
 layout: workbook
-title: GitHub Intermediate Workbook: Leveraging Git and GitHub from the command line
+title: GitHub Intermediate Workbook • Leveraging Git and GitHub from the command line
 description: A student and teacher outline to the GitHub Advanced class.
 ---

 ## Git Configuration

+### Summary
 * Scopes
 * Excludesfile